Positives for D-Wave Quantum Inc. (QBTS) as stock gains in recent trading

-D-Wave Quantum Inc. (NYSE: QBTS) is -29.86% lower on its value in year-to-date trading and has touched a low of $0.40 and a high of $13.23 in the current 52-week trading range.
-The question becomes, what are the chances the stock will make a comeback and enjoy potential growth.
-Why not look at analysts view on what the future holds for the stock.
-The QBTS stock was last observed hovering at around $1.02 in the last trading session, with the day’s loss setting it -0.01% off its average median price target of $2.00 for the next 12 months.
-It is also 66.33% off the consensus price target high of $3.00 offered by 5 analysts, but current levels are -1.0% lower than the price target low of $1.00 for the same period.
+D-Wave Quantum Inc. (NYSE: QBTS) is 15.97% higher on its value in year-to-date trading and has touched a low of $0.40 and a high of $13.23 in the current 52-week trading range.
+The question becomes, what are the chances the stock will continue to grow shareholders’ wealth in the market.
+Here’s what analysts think will happen to its price in the coming time.
+The QBTS stock was last observed hovering at around $1.25 in the last trading session, with the day’s gains setting it 0.42% off its average median price target of $2.00 for the next 12 months.
+It is also 44.33% off the consensus price target high of $3.00 offered by 5 analysts, but current levels are -67.0% lower than the price target low of $1.00 for the same period.

 Sponsored